 At their core, all password managers offer the same basic service, which is to help you manage your passwords and other credentials.
 However, the quality of the services can vastly differ.
 Here are the criteria that helped us pick the best Windows password managers for this list:

 - Security.
-As the primary function of a password manager is to keep your credentials protected, its security measures are extremely important.
-We look for strong encryption (AES-256 or equivalent), the possibility of multi-factor authentication (like Touch ID), and, of course, spotless reputation.
+As the primary function of a password manager is to keep your credentials protected, its security measures are incredibly important.
+We look for strong encryption (AES-256 or equivalent), the possibility of multi-factor authentication (like touch ID), and, of course, spotless reputation.

 - Features for Windows.
 A good password manager should offer useful extra features that would help you stay safe online.
 Luckily, the Windows versions of password managers are usually the most feature-rich of the bunch.

 - Import and export.
 The process of importing and exporting should be an easy one in case you decide to switch password managers.